 Props

 Props are useful not just for explaining concepts through visuals but also for keeping learners interested in class.
-Are you planning to use flashcards, finger puppets, a rewards board, and other objects for your online class?
+Are you planning to use flashcards, finger puppets, a rewards system, and other objects for your online class?
 Make sure that they’re all listed on your lesson plan.

 Digital tools